HakaiInstitute/kelp-o-matic/docs/beginner_guide/install_env_setup.md

         It's a good practice to create a new virtual environment for each project you work on.
 This way, you can install the specific versions of the packages you need for that project without affecting other projects.

 3. Activate the virtual environment

     === "Windows"
+        !!! warning "Windows Permissions"
+            The first time you run the command below, you will likely need to change your PowerShell execution policy to allow running scripts.
+You can do this by running the following command in PowerShell:

+            ```powershell
+            Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+            ```

+            You should only need to do this once.
+After that, you can activate the virtual environment as written above.

+            If you skip this, you will see an error message saying something like *`kelpTest\Scripts\activate.ps1 cannot be loaded because running scripts is disabled on this system.`*

         ```powershell
         .\my_env_name\Scripts\activate
         ```